 Chicken Florentine gets its start in French cooking.
 The basis of this type of dish usually includes cooked spinach, a protein, and a Mornay sauce.
 A Mornay sauce is a type of béchamel, or cream sauce, that has the addition of melted cheese.

 In this quick version of Chicken Florentine, we are taking all of those elements, but simplifying.
-The end result is a delicious creamy sauce over lightly fried chicken (without the heavy breading) and some spinach.
+We skip breading the chicken and take a lighter approach by just dredging the chicken in flour.
+The end result is a delicious creamy sauce over golden brown chicken and spinach.
 We serve ours over linguine and everyone in our family adores this meal.

 I. AM.
 FLOORED!
 It was so incredibly delicious and easy!!!
 My husband and two teenagers loved it as well!
 My husband even said this was his new favorite and asked me to make it again soon.
 Thank you for making me look like a rock star in the kitchen!